This is a guest post by Neale Godfrey

 Technology allows for instantaneous feedback and allows for immediate adjustment.
 The days of kids sitting in a classroom forced to learn the same way, writing down their homework, and waiting for the assignment to be graded and returned, may be fading in the way that they have previously existed.

 Technology can now be created to compliment the child’s learning style.
-Some kids learn via verbal or pictorial illustration, some through kinetic and others through still different means.
-New technology can pick up on nuances that perhaps would otherwise slip through the cracks in traditional learning environments.
+Sc.
 I’m not suggesting replacement, merely that today, more than ever we have myriad ways to get through to our children and technology can play a vital part of the process.

 This idea is not novel, but what I have found, and what is starting to be implemented in some classrooms, is that in using technology as a teaching tool, we need to enforce the lessons learned through technological means in real life or we risk them living merely behind the screen.
 I have devoted much of my career to making our youth more financially literate.
 Twenty-five years ago, while President of The First Women’s Bank, I looked for books to teach my own young kids about money, because at that time – there wasn’t much in terms of technology to help my kids learn about the subject.